Why We Are Renewing Our SOC2 Type 2 Certification

 Few things are more important than compliance – SOC2 Type 2 certification is the pinnacle.
 You must have processes, policies, procedures, and controls for every department, and most importantly, ensure these items are being consistently followed and implemented throughout your organization.

 Here at CSS, we are proud to have migrated away from talking about our compliance to proving it instead.
-The Type 2 certification not only helps set CSS apart from the competition but gives our customers the assurances they deserve and should expect when working with a vendor.
+The Type 2 certification not only helps set CSS apart from the competition but also gives our customers the assurances they deserve and should expect when working with a vendor.